tinybirdco/demo_versions/README.md

 ### Review adding a Pipe

-In [pull request #1](https://github.com/tinybirdco/demo_versions/pull/1) we added a Pipe with a new API to the data project, the purpose of this API is to return the volume of events being processed in the Workspace so we can monitor them in Grafana.
+In [pull request #1](https://github.com/tinybirdco/demo_versions/pull/1) we added a Pipe with a new API to the data project, the purpose of this API is to return the listing of items for each dropdown filter in the Grafana dashboard.

 The PR is super simple - there is a single commit with a single [file](https://github.com/tinybirdco/demo_versions/pull/1/files) added which describes the Pipe and a new Token with read permissions.